Tiberriver256/azure-devops-node-api/docs/getting-started/README.md

 ## Code Examples

-Each authentication guide includes practical code examples that you can adapt for your applications.
+Each guide includes practical code examples that you can adapt for your applications.
 Here's a simple example of PAT authentication:

 ```typescript
 import * as azdev from "azure-devops-node-api";